superfaceai/spec/spec/draft/provider-definition.md

 # Service

+A service is software that makes itself available over the internet.

 - `id` (string) - Unique ID for service
 - `baseUrl` - Base URL for the service

 ## Default Service

-The Comlink Maps allow for leaving out the service ID when specifying an HTTP call and defaulting to the `defaultService` as defined in the provider definition.
+A provider can have several services associated with it.
+Comlink Maps allow for leaving out the service ID when specifying an HTTP call and defaulting to the `defaultService` as defined in the provider definition.

 # Security Scheme